December 6, 2017 at 1:51 pm #148633

 Only now do I realize how stupid and unoriginal this character and backstory are.
 Come to think of it, all of my characters and backstories are kind of crappy.
 Oh well, I’ll continue torturing you all with them anyway.December 18, 2017 at 1:22 pm #148725

-This is Ember (I do not yet have a civilian name for him yet.
-Any suggestions?)
+This is Ember (Thanks partially to a suggestion from Urban Vanguard, his civilian name is now Aiden Ignatius.
+Now does anyone have a better idea for a superhero name besides “Ember?”)
 He was a college student when got his powers in some kind of scientific accident at a lab where he was an intern.
 He can fly, and can summon and manipulate fire.
 He is self-trained, and was recruited by the Warrior after the Warrior grew suspicious of him (the lab happened to provide materials to the Warrior.)

-Ember is the most laid-back member of the All-Stars, and frequently quips to hide his insecurities and anxieties.December 27, 2017 at 3:38 pm #148830
+Ember is, outwardly, the most laid-back member of the All-Stars, and frequently quips to hide his deeply rooted insecurities and anxieties.December 27, 2017 at 3:38 pm #148830

 The Eagle: The Eagle was raised in a laboratory from birth, where he was one of only seven successful experiments (I’ll get to the others eventually).
 When all of the surviving experiments were ten or eleven, six of the seven were able to successfully stage a breakout (the seventh sacrificed himself as a distraction.)
 The six almost immediately split up, though Eagle stayed with Chameleon.
 The two of them were f0und by the Warrior a few months after the breakout, and immediately began training.
 The Eagle has wings, talons, highly enhanced strength and speed, as well highly enhanced senses (particularly sight).